-Kauai with kids: 5 things you didn’t think you could do with a toddler on Kauai
+5 things you didn’t think you could do on Kauai with Kids

 Whale watching at the lighthouse

 Word of warning to all parents: you cannot bring a child under age 5 onto a boat in Kauai (last we checked).
 The insurance restrictions are numerous for the companies, so they don’t allow babies and toddlers onboard.
 This is disheartening if you did not do your research and you had your heart set on seeing whales up close.

 Have no fear, you can still sneak in a little whale watching, and it’s cheaper than hopping aboard a boat.